mzruiz/portfolio/README.md

 # Projects

 ### TeenPros
-While working at Revature I spent what little free time I had working on [TeenPros](teenprofessionals.com), which has reduced the cost of local professionals by up to 80%.
-This mobile platform consists of two iOS applications that work together to provide a handyman app.
-These apps connect homeowners who need help and young people who want to work.
+[TeenPros](teenprofessionals.com) has reduced the cost of local professionals by up to 80%.
+This mobile platform consists of two iOS applications, TeenPros: Requester and TeenPros: Worker, that work together to connect homeowners who need help and young people who want to work.

+#### V1
+Initially, these apps were built using **Swift** and **Firebase**.
+There were two developers: myself and a friend Dan.
+We had weekly sprints for the 15 months up to our March 2020 launch and have since moved them to bi-weekly.
+We used Github to manage our issues and source code and utilized Asana to handle sprint planning/execution/retrospects.
+Neither of us had any mobile experience going into this and